ozalpozqur/altogic-auth-nuxt2/README.md

 ### Replacing pages/profile.vue with the following code:
 In this page, we will show the user's profile, and We will use our sign-out api route.

-We will remove session and user infos from state and storage if signOut api returns success.
-Then user will be redirected to login page.
+We will remove session and user info from state and storage if signOut api returns success.
+Then, user will be redirected to login page.

 This page is protected.
 Before page loaded, We will check cookie.
-If there is token, and it's valid, we will sign in and fetch user, session information.
+If there is **sessionToken**, and it's valid, we will sign in and fetch user, session information.
 If there is not or not valid, the user will be redirected to sign in page.
 ```vue
 <!-- pages/profile.vue -->
 <script>